 You can directly enroll in a local university but have an American-style support system available on-site.
 In these facilitated direct enrollment programs, you are a full university student at the local university but also have an American third-party provider that helps you register for courses, provides on-site academic assistance, and arranges for other local cultural enrichment (e.g., city tours, holiday parties, etc.).
-If you are going to a non-English speaking country, some of these programs may require a high level of language proficiency, such as the Middlebury programs in Chile, IFSA Butler in Argentina, and BCA in Mexico.
-Examples of these programs (taught in English) include CIEE Hyderabad at the University of Hyderabad, CIEE Cape Town at the University of Cape Town, CIEE Botswana at the University of Botswana, CIEE Istanbul at Koç University, IFSA Sharjah at the American University of Sharjah, and IFSA Jerusalem at Hebrew University of Jerusalem.
+If you are going to a non-English speaking country, some of these programs may require a high level of language proficiency, such as the Middlebury programs in Chile and IFSA Butler in Argentina.
+Examples of these programs (taught in English) include CIEE Hyderabad at the University of Hyderabad, CIEE Cape Town at the University of Cape Town, CIEE Botswana at the University of Botswana, and IFSA Jerusalem at Hebrew University of Jerusalem.

 Intensive Language Study

 An intensive language experience where you gain the cross-cultural competence that speaking only in the host language for a semester can bring.